ChoiwahChow/p9m4/README.md

 The list of cells to be considered for the next assignment are determined by one of the following strategies:

 1. SELECT_LINEAR: All open cells in `Ordered_Cells` are available for selection.
-2. SELECT_CONCENTRIC: All open cells having the same max index as the first open cell in `Ordered_Cells` are available for selection.
+2. SELECT_CONCENTRIC: All open cells having the same `max index` as the first open cell in `Ordered_Cells` are available for selection.
-3. SELECT_CONCENTRIC_BAND (default): All open cells having the some specified max index, or less, in `Ordered_Cells` are available for selection.
+3. SELECT_CONCENTRIC_BAND (default): All open cells having `max index` the same as, or less than, the specified `max constrained` number are available for selection.
-4. SELECT_BY_ORDER: The first open cell in `Ordered_Cells` can be used.
+4. SELECT_BY_ORDER: Only the first open cell in `Ordered_Cells` can be used.
 This is added for doing cube-and-conquer.

-In `SELECT_CONCENTRIC_BAND`, the `max index` is the maximal designated number (`mdn`).
-That is, any cell that does not increase the `mdn` are allowed.
+In the `SELECT_CONCENTRIC_BAND` strategy, `max constrained` is the maximal designated number (`mdn`).
+That is, any cell that does not increase the `mdn` is allowed in this strategy.

-Among these available cells, the cell with the best `selection measure` (see section on the Cell Selection Measure below) will be selected for assigning values.
+From this list of available cells, the cell with the best `selection measure` (see the section on the Cell Selection Measure below) will be selected for assigning values.

 #### Cell Selection Measure

-The next cell to select for assignment of value is the one with the highest score according to some selection measure calculated by the function `Selection::selection_measure`.
-There are options on how the measures are dynamically calculated:
+The next cell to select for assigning values is the one with the highest score according to some selection measure calculated by the function `Selection::selection_measure`.
+These are the options on how the measures are dynamically calculated:

 1. MOST_OCCURRENCES: The cell with most number of occurrences in the active clauses.
 2. MOST_PROPAGATIONS: The cell with the most total number of propagations for all the assignable values.
 3. MOST_CONTRADICTIONS: The cell with the maximum number of contradictions for all assignable values.
 4. MOST_CROSSED (default): The cell with most assignable values crossed off.
+That is, the slimmest subtree wins.

 For (2) and (3), it actually does the assignments and counts the number of propagations/contradictions, so they have higher overheads.